 Keep the bottom edge free.
 If you add a border, leave a tiny break near the hinge so the reader can still tell which side opens.

 Top flips work best when the hidden line is short.
-If the underside needs five sentences, make a memo tip-in instead.
+If the underside needs sustained writing, make a memo tip-in instead.
 A lid should lift easily, not ask the reader to hold the whole page open.

 Hidden Quote Under Flap